AlexStroia/MyReads/README.md

 ## Usage

-After completing the installation steps, you can run the following command to start the development server:
+After completing the installation steps, you can run the following command to start the development server: `npm start`